Diving in Menorca might be classed as a somewhat culinary experience, as Menorca underwater is a bit of a Swiss Cheese.

 Diving in Menorca| Our Dive Sites

-There is plenty to see, and if you take your time and look a little bit closer, you will find a lot of life in the form of Nudibranchs, Crabs, and other Crustaceans.
+While diving in Menorca, you´ll have plenty to see, and if you take your time and look a little bit closer, you will find a lot of life in the form of Nudibranchs, Crabs, and other Crustaceans.

 As a little side-note, it is always advisable to take a torch with you when diving in Menorca.
 Cracks and crannies are everywhere and without a torch, you might miss out on a lot of little stuff.